I'm a white liberal and I'm part of the racial inequity problem

 I want to acknowledge:

 I benefit fully from white privilege in America.
-Much of my success is due to a racist system I was born into that lifts me up just for being white and puts down others just for being nonwhite
+Much of my success is due to a system I was born into that lifts me up just for being white and disadvantages others who are nonwhite

-White Supremacy is a system permeated across America that I have benefitted greatly from, that has normalized the all-white boardrooms, all-white media, all-white teaching staffs, and all-white neighborhoods that have been a part of my life
+Our country has normalized the all-white boardrooms, all-white media, all-white teaching staffs, and all-white neighborhoods that have been a part of my life.
+This is inherently comfortable for white people but leaves people of color with insufficient role models in positions of power

 Being Jewish has had effectively no discriminatory impact in my own life, despite Jews being victims of much discrimination in other eras and geographies

 I have done nowhere near as much as I should to proactively combat racism around me.
-I practiced color-blindness in hopes that that would help the cause, but I now view that approach as ill-founded and complacent
+I practiced color-blindness in hopes that that would help the cause, but I now view that approach as insufficient

 I have lived in the San Francisco Bay Area since early childhood.
 Growing up here has always been a source of gratitude and pride for me, in particular due to the diversity of our population.
 I always thought growing up here normalized race and made me more accepting and proactively engaged with all the different cultures around me.